-Eat in the Park will be a music and food festival celebrating 150 years of the Pavilion Gardens in Buxton on the 21st and 22nd of August.
+Eat in the Park will be a music and food festival celebrating 150 years of the Pavilion Gardens in Buxton on the 20th and 21st of August 2022.
 There’s a wide range of street food stalls including vegan and vegetarian options.
 Find out more here.

 There’s the obvious Bakewell pudding (definitely not tart!), but also check out Hartington stilton and delicious Derbyshire oatcakes.
 Many places will serve oatcakes as part of their breakfast menu but you can also buy these Derbyshire delicacies from delis and farm shops.
 Read about my favourite farm shops here.

 For more information, foodies might be interested in this 60 page Food & Drink guide produced by Visit Peak District.
 It’s a tiny bit dated now, but still useful overall.